Class 3: Discipleship & Community; Trial, Death & Resurrection

 More than a program or curriculum, The Way of Love is an intentional commitment to a set of practices –Turn, Learn, Pray, Worship, Bless, Go, Rest – that form us into the likeness of Jesus.
 Congregations have engaged with Way of Love practices by organizing ministry fairs around the seven practices, setting up semi-public prayer stations with one station per practice, and organizing inquirer’s classes around each topic.

 There are resources available or planned for each season of the year, as well as some that can be used anytime.
+If your ministry has developed a Way of Love resource, the Presiding Bishop invites you to "share it at so that it can be included on the website and aid others on our shared journey into new life."

 General Way of Love materials